-Option Default value Requirement impact cleanuptools→binlog_days 15 Heavy impact on the harddisk storage needed for mysql logs.
-It can he to restore the database from backups or restore broken replication. database→bufferpoolsize 64MB For test systems or low RAM systems, lowering this setting is one of the most effective ways of releasing RAM.
+Option Default value Requirement impact $cleanuptools {\rightarrow} binlog_days$ 15 Heavy impact on the harddisk storage needed for mysql logs.
+It can help to restore the database from backups or restore broken replication.

+Option Default value Requirement impact $database \rightarrow bufferpoolsize$ 64MB For test systems or low RAM systems, lowering this setting is one of the most effective ways of releasing RAM.
 The administrator can check the innodb buffer hit rate on production systems; a hit rate over 99% is desired to avoid bottlenecks. kamailio→lb→pkg_mem 16 This setting affects the amount of RAM the system will use.
 Each kamailio-lb worker will have this amount of RAM reserved.
 Lowering this setting up to 8 will help to release some memory depending on the number of kamailio-lb workers running.
 This can be a dangerous setting as the lb process could run out of memory.
 Use with caution. kamailio→lb→shm_mem 1/16 Total The installer will set this value to 1/16 of the total system RAM.
 This System RAM setting does not change even if the system RAM does so it's up to the administrator to tune it.
 It has been calculated that 1024 (1GB) is a good value for 50K subscriber environment.
 For a test environment, setting the value to 64 should be enough.
-"Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailio→lb→tcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
+"Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailio-lb-tcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
 The value should be fine for a mixed UDP-TCP 50K subscriber system.
-Lowering this setting can free some RAM as the number of kamailio processess would decrease.
+Lowering this setting can free some RAM as the number of kamailio processes would decrease.
 For a test system or a pure UDP subscriber system 2 is a good value.
-1 or 2 TCP workers are always needed. kamailio→lb→tls→enable yes Enable or not TLS signaling on the system.
-Setting this value prevent kamailio to spawn TLS listening workers and free some RAM. kamailio→lb→udp_children 8 See kamailio→lb→tcp_children explanation
+1 or 2 TCP workers are always needed. kamailio>lb>tls->enable yes Enable or not TLS signaling on the system.
+Setting this value to "no" will prevent kamailio to spawn TLS listening workers and free some RAM. kamailio \rightarrow lb \rightarrow udp_children 8 See $kamailio \rightarrow lb \rightarrow tcp_children$ explanation kamailio \rightarrow proxy \rightarrow children 8 See $kamailio \rightarrow lb \rightarrow tcp_children$ explanation.
+In this case the proxy only listens udp so these children should be enough to handle all the traffic.
+It could be set to 2 for test systems to lower the requirements. kamailio \rightarrow proxy \rightarrow expires Set the default and the max and min registration interval.
+The lower it is more REGISTER requests will be handled by the lb and the proxy.
+It can impact in the network traffic, RAM and CPU usage. kamailio->proxy->natping_inte rval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the nated subscriber.
+If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to run.
+See kamailio → proxy → natping_processes explanation.